 Let’s assume you’ve already stockpiled as much bottled water as you possibly can.
 As one Everplans staffer found out after being plunged into a terrifying natural disaster, you use way more water than you think and it runs out fast.
 Conserve as much as possible and know that whatever surplus you have after the emergency passes is still money well spent.

-If you went completely overboard and bought way too much, you can also donate it since bottled water does have an expiration date.
+If you went completely overboard and bought way too much, you can also donate it since bottled water does expire.
 To be clear, the water never goes bad, but it absorbs the chemicals from the bottle and tastes quite disgusting.

 For most emergencies, your water could be out for a few hours or days.
 If you’re worried about major infrastructure damage, where fresh water could be out for weeks, buy water purification tablets or a filtering system at a camping store or online.
 Also be prepared to boil your water before drinking.